EFT and IFS: Better Together

 - Gain consultation on stuck points in your work.

-- Identify the key similarities and differences between EFT and IFS.
+- Explain the key similarities and differences between EFT and IFS.

-- Differentiate, Explore and Develop your personal relationship with the IFS and EFT therapist stances
+- Experientially compare and contrast the IFS and EFT therapist stances

-- Increase transparency and client collaboration in using EFT and IFS interventions
+- Apply transparency and client collaboration in using EFT and IFS interventions

 Lodging at Boulder Hot Springs